xer0xe9/xer0xE9.github.io/_posts/2022-02-11-Netwalker-:-from-Powershell-reflective-loader-to-injected-Dll.md

 ![image](/assets/images/netwalker/cyberchef_recipe.png){:class="img-responsive"}

-next routine <b>sub_180004600</b> parses configuration to get list of file extensions which needs to be encrypted, default paths and files that should be whitelisted, attacker's ToR info and ransomware note along with ransomware note file name and format and eventually performs ransomware activity.
+next routine <b>sub_180004600</b> parses configuration to get list of file extensions which needs to be encrypted, default paths and files that should be whitelisted, attacker's ToR info and ransomware note along with ransomware note file name and format, subsequent routines decrypt ransom note with AES decryption algorithm by using 256-bit hardcoded key, checks running processes to kill any blacklisted process and eventually performs ransomware activity.

 That's it.
 See you next time.